Historic Area Assessments in Practice, 23 May 2019

-Through a mixture of presentation and site-based exercises, learn when and how to implement a Historic Area Assessment (HAA).
-HAA is a practical tool to understand and explain the character of a place and define its significance.
+Through a mixture of presentation and site-based exercises, learn when and how to implement a Historic Area Assessment, an analytical research methodology best suited to understanding an area holistically (as opposed to individual buildings and sites).

 Why should you join this course?